dreikanter/enu/README.md

 Post.published.to_sql  # => "SELECT "posts".* FROM "posts" WHERE "posts"."status" = 1"
 ```

-Each Enu descendant inherits `options` class method, returning enum options representation in the form of a `Hash`.
+Each `Enu` descendant inherits `options` class method, returning the options hash.
 In addition the enumeration class delegates some `Hash` methods, so ActiveRecord can treat it as an actual hash.
 In the last example `enum status: PostStatus` call is equivalent to `enum status: PostStatus.options`:

 ```ruby
 PostStatus.options    # => {:draft=>0, :published=>1, :moderated=>2, :deleted=>3}